volodymyrhudyma/blog/content/blog/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020.md

 export const DECREMENT_COUNTER = 'DECREMENT_COUNTER';
 ```

-We'll have only 2 action types, which indicate incrementing or decrementing `counter` value.
+We have only 2 action types, which indicate incrementing or decrementing `counter` value.

 Since we're using **typescript**, it's necessary to create **types** for the initial state and each fired action.